sanjeet-v/sanjeet-v/README.md

 # 💫 About Me:
-I am a current freshman at the University of Texas at Dallas.
+I am a current sophmore at the University of Texas at Dallas.

 # 💻 Tech Stack: